PseudoInteractive/CnV_Open_Source/COTG/Wiki/fixes.md

      - Some things are slow the first time you do them, for example clicking on an url in chat might take 5 seconds the first time.

 ## Welcome ChuckoBuck to the dev team!
  - ChuckoBuck is a programmer, currently working on Discord integration.

+### 2021/10/17
+ - Revamp Setup/Set Name etc experience
+ - Using the Upgrade Tool on a temple would queue it, but it wouldn't go
+ - Middle mouse button toggles layout